yennanliu/CS_basics/doc/faq_sql.md

 -- above SQL is as same as below
 -- i.e. COALESCE(a, b, c, 0)
---  -> is a is not null then a
+--  -> if a is not null then a
---      -> is b is not null then b
+--      -> if b is not null then b
---          -> is c is not null then c
+--          -> if c is not null then c
 --                -> else 0
 SELECT StudentId, StudentName, Department,
 Semester_I, Semester_II, Semester_III,